Whatever People Say I Am, That's What I'm Not: Title and artwork

-The album's title was taken from a line from the novel Saturday Night and Sunday Morning written by Alan Sillitoe.
+The album's title was taken from a line in the novel Saturday Night and Sunday Morning, written by Alan Sillitoe.
 The name was chosen after Turner recognised similarities between the two works and the appropriateness of the title.
 He said that "it's good because the book is called Saturday Night and Sunday Morning and that's kind of what the album is, so there's a link there.
 And also, there's a lot of people saying a lot of things about us and you don't have control over it."
 He also said that "songs including 'The View from the Afternoon', 'Dancing Shoes', 'Still Take You Home' and 'From the Ritz to the Rubble' all cover that bit of the weekend and feature the same character."

 The album's cover is a black-and-white photograph of Chris McClure, a close friend of the band who is the lead singer for The Violet May and the brother of Reverend and The Makers lead singer Jon McClure, which was taken in the early hours of the morning at the Korova bar in Liverpool.
 The band had given him, his cousin, and his best friend £70 to spend on a night out.
 The image caused some controversy when Laurence Gruer of NHS Scotland criticised the cover for "reinforcing the idea that smoking is okay".
 The band's product manager denied the accusation, and in fact suggested the opposite: "You can see from the image smoking is not doing him the world of good."
 Billboard advertisements for the album used a similar image to the cover picture, but without the cigarette.
-Digitally, the album cover is often modified away from black-and-white.
+Digitally, the album cover is often modified away from black-and-white with a slightly blue-ish tint.